-The Ishikawa method for root cause analysis emerged from quality control techniques that were employed in the Japanese shipbuilding industry by Kaoru Ishikawa.
-The shape of the resulting diagram looks like a fishbone, which is why it is also called a fishbone diagram.
-This diagram is predicated on the idea that multiple factors can lead to the failure/event/effect we are investigating.
+The Ishikawa method for root cause analysis emerged from quality control techniques employed in the Japanese shipbuilding industry by Kaoru Ishikawa.
+The shape of the resulting diagram looks like a fishbone, which is why it is called a fishbone diagram.
+This diagram is built on the idea that multiple factors can lead to a failure/event/effect.

-The problem or fault is written down at the rightmost end, where the fish head is presumed to be.
-The cause for it is represented along the horizontal line.
-Further effects and their respective causes are written down along the fish bones that represent each of the 5 Ms. This process is continued until the team conducting it is convinced that the root cause is identified.
+The problem or fault is written down at the far right end, where the fish head would be.
+The cause of the problem is represented along the horizontal line.
+Further effects and their respective causes are written down along the fish bones representing each of the 5 Ms. This process continues until the team is convinced that the root cause is identified.

 Failure mode and effects analysis (FMEA)

 FMEA is a proactive approach to root cause analysis, preventing potential failures of a machine or system.
-It is a combined systematic approach of reliability engineering, safety engineering, and quality control efforts.
+It is a combination of reliability engineering, safety engineering, and quality control efforts.
 It tries to predict future failures and defects by analyzing past data.

-A diverse cross-functional team is essential to undertake FMEA.
-The scope of the analysis has to be well-defined and conveyed clearly to all the team members.
-Each subsystem, design and process is brought under the microscopic scrutiny of the cross-functional team.
+A diverse cross-functional team is essential when using FMEA.
+You will need to clearly define and communicate the scope of the analysis to your team members.
+Each subsystem, design, and process is closely reviewed.
 The purpose, need, and function of each system are questioned.
 Potential failure modes are brainstormed.
-Failure of similar processes and products in the past can also be analyzed to supplement the process.
+Failure of similar processes and products in the past can also be analyzed.

 The potential effects and disruptions that could be caused by each of the identified failure modes are assessed and used to calculate its RPN.

-If the failure mode has a higher RPN than a company is comfortable with, it needs to be addressed by changing one or more factors outlined in the image above.
+If the failure mode has a higher RPN than a company is comfortable with, you can address this by changing one or more factors outlined in the image above.

-Fault tree analysis is a method for root cause analysis that uses boolean logic to figure out the cause of failure.
+Fault tree analysis is a method for root cause analysis that uses boolean logic (using AND, OR, and NOT) to figure out the cause of failure.
 It was developed in Bell laboratories to evaluate an Inter Continental Ballistic Missile (ICBM) launch control system for the U.S Air force.

-If two causes need to occur simultaneously for the fault to occur, it is represented with logical AND.
-For example, if a machine fails only when the operator pushes the wrong button AND relay fails to activate, it is a logical AND relationship.
+If two causes need to occur simultaneously for the fault to happen, it is represented with logical AND.
+For example, if a machine only fails when the operator pushes the wrong button AND relay fails to activate, it is a logical AND relationship.
 It is represented using the boolean AND symbol.
-In the image above the AND symbol is the blue symbol, and OR is represented by the purple symbol.
+In the image above, AND is the blue symbol, and OR is the purple symbol.

 The fault tree created for a failure is analyzed for possible improvements and risk management.
 This is an effective tool to conduct RCA for automated machines and systems.

-Italian economist Vilfredo Pareto recognized a common theme with almost all frequency distributions he could observe: there is a huge asymmetry between the ratio and the effects caused by them.
+A Pareto chart indicates the frequency of defects and their cumulative effects.
+Italian economist Vilfredo Pareto recognized a common theme with almost all frequency distributions he could observe.
+There is a vast imbalance between the ratio of failures and the effects caused by them.